Andrzej Lepper: Political style and views

-The core of Lepper's views was opposition to globalization, capitalism and neoliberalism, which Lepper considered epitomised by Leszek Balcerowicz.
-Lepper's party stressed the primacy of man before capital, and used slogans such as "Man, Family, Work - a life of dignity".
-It called for a kind of socialism characterized by "respect for life in all its forms, recognition of the role of family, nation, moral tradition, social benevolence and solidarity".
-The party explicitly tied itself to the Catholic social teaching, declaring: "The Self-Defence of the Republic of Poland is guided by the social teaching of the Church and fully shares the indications contained in the encyclicals of the greatest moral authority of our time, as we recognise Pope John Paul II."
-However, Lepper himself criticized the Catholic hierarchy for what he considered siding with the rich and passively approving of capitalism.
-At the same time, Lepper considered the Church a moral authority and adopted the Church's stance on social issues such as abortion, euthanasia or death penalty.
+The core of Lepper's views was opposition to globalisation, capitalism and neoliberalism, which Lepper considered epitomised by Leszek Balcerowicz.
+Lepper's party stressed the primacy of man before capital and used slogans such as "Man, Family, Work – a life of dignity".
+It called for a kind of socialism characterised by "respect for life in all its forms, recognition of the role of family, nation, moral tradition, social benevolence and solidarity".
+The party explicitly tied itself to the Catholic social teaching, declaring, "The Self-Defence of the Republic of Poland is guided by the social teaching of the Church and fully shares the indications contained in the encyclicals of the greatest moral authority of our time, as we recognise Pope John Paul II."
+However, Lepper himself criticised the Catholic hierarchy for what he considered siding with the rich and passively approving of capitalism.
+At the same time, Lepper considered the Church a moral authority and adopted the Church's stance on social issues such as abortion, euthanasia, or death penalty.

-Some of his many infamous quotes include "There's too much talk about democracy - people can see it's only for elites.
-Only 5% of the population have made any money out of it at the expense of all the others.", "Capitalism is shaped to serve a small group of states", "We are a radical party, open to all disadvantaged people who are starving at home", and "If the law works against people and generally accepted notions of legality then it isn't law.
-The only thing to do is to break it for the sake of the majority".
+Some of his many infamous quotes include "There's too much talk about democracy – people can see it's only for elites.
+Only 5% of the population have made any money out of it at the expense of all the others", "Capitalism is shaped to serve a small group of states", "We are a radical party, open to all disadvantaged people who are starving at home", and "If the law works against people and generally accepted notions of legality then it isn't law.
+The only thing to do is to break it for the sake of the majority."
 Lepper himself appeared to be a restless man, not easily placated and not inclined to settle down as an officeholder, as his participation in Kaczyński's government showed.
-With the votes of the left-wing majority in the Sejm, in 2001 he was elected as Vice-Speaker of the Sejm (Wicemarszałek Sejmu), but after violating time constraints in debates he was dismissed.
+With the votes of the left-wing majority in the Sejm, in 2001 he was elected as Vice-Speaker of the Sejm (Wicemarszałek Sejmu), but after violating time constraints in debates, he was dismissed.
 Among Lepper and SO's undertakings in parliament were such incidents as the use of their own loudspeakers in the Sejm and claims that Robert Smoktunowicz of the liberal Civic Platform (Platforma Obywatelska) engaged in the gemstone trade with the Taliban.

-The Interregional Academy of Personnel Management in Kyiv, a private institution that actively promotes antisemitism awarded Lepper with two honorary doctorates and an honorary professorship.
+The Interregional Academy of Personnel Management in Kyiv, a private institution that actively promotes antisemitism, awarded Lepper with two honorary doctorates and an honorary professorship.
 The Anti-Defamation League strongly condemned Lepper for accepting these titles.